Skip to main content Skip to page footer

 Audioguides | Media | Tours

-Samson Pit was the deepest mine in the world...
+Samson was the deepest mine in the world...

 The Samson Mine is part of the Upper Harz Water Management System, which was declared a World Cultural Heritage Site by UNESCO in 2010.